animeshsen/ANIScalableFont/README.md

 </br> ANIScalableUIButton

 # Note
 By default it scale font size respect to screen width.
-It can be scale respect to height by changing "Width Scaling" property to "off" in interface builder.
+It can be scale respect to height by changing "Width Scaling" property to "off" in attributes inspector.